 - Ear, nose and throat: screening for deafness and secretory otitis media is appropriate.

 - Dentist: problems with crowding of teeth and malocclusion should be addressed.
-Antibiotic prophylaxis to prevent subacute bacterial endocarditis is now less likely to be necessary (see the separate article on Prevention of Endocarditis).
+Antibiotic prophylaxis to prevent subacute bacterial endocarditis is now less likely to be necessary (see the separate Prevention of Infective Endocarditis article).

 - Orthopaedics: regular review is usually unnecessary.